codescape/bitvunit/readme.md

         assertThat(pageUnderTest, is(compliantTo(new XmlRuleSet("/rulesets/all-rules.xml"))));
     }

+If you want to learn other ways of integrating BitvUnit into your project have a look at the tests inside the `bitvunit-samples` project which show alternative usages of the library.

 ## Contributing

 There are many ways to support this project.
 Here is an incomplete list of ways how to contribute: